2774326573/notion.nvim/README.md

   sync = {
     auto_write = true,
   },
-  ui = {
+  cache = {
+    ttl = 60, -- seconds; set to 0 or negative to disable caching, nil for unlimited }, ui = {
     floating = false,
     open_in_tab = true,
   },
 })
 ```

+`cache.ttl` controls how long (in seconds) the page list stays in memory.
+Set it to a positive number (default `60`) to reuse results, `0` or a negative number to disable caching, or `nil` for unlimited caching.

 ## Multiple databases